 - Whisk first 8 ingredients together for the marinade, and pour into a zip lock bag.

 - Add pork and plums.
-Seal and put in fridge for at least an hour, or overnight.
+Seal and refrigerate for at least an hour, or overnight.

 - Heat grill to high.